-OCG reviewed and analyzed the RF Package(s) submitted by T-Mobile Wireless as part of the overall NexTower application.
-The T-Mobile package(s) included information on the existing towers being utilized by the T-Mobile network in the immediate area of the proposed tower.
-T-Mobile provided coverage maps showing coverage in the area without and with the proposed/planned towers.
+OCG also has reviewed and analyzed the RF Package submitted by T-Mobile as part of the overall NexTower application.
+The T-Mobile package included information of the existing towers being utilized by the T-Mobile network in the immediate area of the proposed tower.
+T-Mobile provided coverage maps showing coverage in the area without and with the proposed tower.
+Based on these coverage maps there is significant area of coverage deficiency in the Windsor area.

 OCG is in agreement with the provided T-Mobile coverage maps and that the proposed tower height is the minimum required to gain noticeable improved coverage in the area of need.